EUs Borrell Urges Russia Not To Intervene In Belarus - UrduPoint

 The current OSCE chair, Albanian Prime Minister Edi Rama, said the sooner dialogue started "the better it is for everyone".

-He said they will be given preferential treatment and be exempt from a month-long ban Ukraine imposed on foreigners after health officials registered a record increase in coronavirus infections.
+He said they will be given preferential treatment and be exempt from a month-long entry ban over spiking coronavirus cases.

 The demonstrations that erupted in Belarus after the election and the violent police crackdown that followed have prompted comparisons with Ukraine's pro-Western uprising in 2014.